 Jump to: Central | North | South | East | West

 For days of glorious spring sunshine, knowing a good alfresco place to eat is invaluable.
-Here's our guide to London's loveliest spots to eat outdoors (including options for if the weather's not all that reliable).
-If you want more - check out our guide to London's rooftops.
+Here's our guide to London's loveliest spots for outdoor dining (including options for if the weather's not all that reliable).
+If you want more - check out our guide to London's rooftops

 Central London

-Where: 1 Surrey St, Temple, London WC2R 2ND
+Temple - 1 Surrey St, London WC2R 2ND

-Tucked down a side street off the Strand this well-reviewed new opening has a mammouth terrace that's super useful to know about.
+Tucked down a side street off the Strand this well-reviewed restaurant has a mammoth terrace that's super useful to know about.
 Enjoy a regularly changing menu of seasonal treats.

 Rainproof?
 Yes, there's a canopy and heaters.